Tips: Customizing Mod Lists

 Adding custom mods to your load order with MOMW Configurator

-The MOMW Configurator tool allows you to define mod list customizations in a configuration file, allowing for repeatable changes to our mod lists in the form of:
+The MOMW Configurator tool allows you to define mod list customization rules in a text file, allowing for changes to our mod lists in the form of:

 The MOMW Configurator README fully describes all customization options, but we'll show a few examples below.